PS(1P) POSIX Programmer's Manual PS(1P)

 Any field need not be meaningful in all implementations.
 In such a case

-a hyphen ( '-' ) should be output in place of the field value.
+a <hyphen> ('-') should be output in place of the field value.

-whether the field may contain <blank>s.
+indicating whether the field may contain <blank> characters.

 The following table specifies the default header to be used in the